Freezing the Reef for future generations.

 Since 2011 the Reef Recovery Program coordinated by the Australian Institute of Marine Science (AIMS) has helped scientist collect sperm and eggs during the once-a-year coral spawning event off the Queensland coast.

 Researchers from AIMS, Taronga Conservation Society and the Smithsonian Conservation Society are working together to cryopreserve the coral sperm collected, adding them to a frozen coral bank located at Taronga Western Plains Zoo in Dubbo.
 This involves quite a journey for the frozen embryonic cells which are carefully transported as far as 1700 kilometres away to Taronga's CryoDiversity Bank.
 The samples are then 'banked' in chambers of liquid nitrogen at -196°C. At that temperature, metabolic processes stop and the cells can be kept frozen in that state indefinitely to be accessed as needed for future reef restoration efforts.

 Five spawning seasons have now been conducted with great success.
 Species that are essential to the structure and function of the reef were targeted for cryopreservation.
 The research team has now banked sperm and embryonic cells from 16 species of coral from the Great Barrier Reef.
 Some cells have also been thawed to advance much needed research in coral development, resilience and adaptation to ocean acidification and warming.

 In 2017 the research team travelled to Heron Island on the southern Great Barrier Reef for the first time.
 This trip resulted in five new coral species being added to Taronga's 'frozen zoo'.

-- Taronga Western Plains Zoo now holds samples from 16 species of coral from the Great Barrier Reef.
+species of coral are now held at Taronga Western Plains Zoo.
 This is the largest collection of frozen coral gametes on the planet!